androtst/hello-world/README.md

 # hello-world
-First time I'm using github tool for publishing my contents, so I'm excited to create a community with github users
+First time using github tool for publishing my contents, so I'm excited to create a community with github users